shaimaa-hshalaby/Microservice-with-spring-cloud-guide/naming_server/README.md

  # Building our Spring Eureka Service
+ To include Eureka Server in your project, use the starter with a group ID of *org.springframework.cloud* and an artifact ID of *spring-cloud-starter-netflix-eureka-server*.

  1. navigate to the spring intializer tool https://start.spring.io/
  2. choose the following configuration for this exercise